 Brian Sellers has always been driven by his dedication to serve.
 Coupled with his family’s extensive military history, it’s no surprise Brian chose to join the United States Marine Corps in 2000, after he finished high school.

 In 2004, Brian’s unit deployed to Ramadi, Iraq.
 As the leader of a four-person quick reaction force (QRF) team, Brian and his marines were the ones who got called when things went wrong.
 “I don’t think a day went by that we did not get shot at, at least once,” says Brian.

 Yet it wasn’t a combat mission that ended Brian’s time in Iraq.

-“After my fellow Marines retired to their quarters, a loud explosion knocked me to my knees,” Brian remembers.
-“I felt a burning sensation all down my left side.
-I attempted to yell, ‘Incoming!’ but was unable to talk.
-I then put my hand to my throat and felt blood running down my neck.”
-Help was soon in coming.
+“I was inside the base after a mission in Ramadi, Iraq, so I figured I was pretty safe,” says Brian.
+“Then an incoming mortar exploded.
+I felt a burning sensation down my left side.
+I attempted to yell, ‘Incoming!’ but was unable to speak.
+I put my hand to my throat and felt blood running down my neck.”